MaxwellJia/UserCenter-Demo-Frontend/README.md

-from pathlib import Path

-# Define the README content
-readme_content = """# Cam Fall User Center - Frontend
+# Cam Fall User Center - Frontend

 This is the **frontend project** for the **Cam Fall User Center**, built with [Next.js](https://nextjs.org/), TypeScript, and [Ant Design Pro Components](https://procomponents.ant.design/).
 It provides a clean, interactive, and admin-friendly interface for user management and profile editing.